What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-If one is willing to drop admissibility altogether while at the same time maintaining non-contextuality -- thereby only assuming that the hidden variable theories assign values to all the observables~\cite[Sect.~4, p.~375]{Bengtsson-2012}, thereby only assuming non-contextuality~\cite{cabello:210401}, one arrives at {\em contextual inequalities}~\cite{cabello-2013-ncyclea}.
+If one is willing to drop admissibility altogether while at the same time maintaining non-contextuality--- thereby only assuming that the hidden variable theories assign values to all the observables~(Section~4, p.~375 in \cite{Bengtsson-2012}), thereby only assuming non-contextuality~\cite{cabello:210401}, one arrives at {\em non-contextual inequalities}~\cite{cabello-2013-ncyclea}.
 Of course, these value assignments need to be much more general as the admissibility requirements on two-valued states; allowing all $2^n$ (instead of just $n$ combinations) of contexts with $n$ atoms; such as $1-1-1- \ldots -1$, or $0-0-\ldots -0$.
-For example, Cabello has suggested~\cite{cabello:210401} to consider fourth order correlations within all the contexts (blocks; really within single maximal observables) constituting the logic considered by Cabello, Estebaranz and Garc{\'{i}}a-Alcaine~\cite{cabello-96,cabello-99}, and depicted as a Greechie orthogonality diagram in Fig.~\ref{2016-pu-book-chapter-qm-f-kspac}.
-For the sake of demonstration, consider a Greechie (orthogonality) diagram of a finite subset of the continuum of blocks or contexts imbeddable in four-dimensional real Hilbert space without a two-valued probability measure.
-More explicitly, the correlations are with nine tightly interconnected contexts $a=\{a_1,a_2,a_3,a_4\}$, $b=\{a_4,a_5,a_6,a_7\}$, $c=\{a_7,a_8,a_9,a_{10}\}$, $d=\{a_{10},a_{11},a_{12},a_{13}\}$, $e=\{a_{13},a_{14},a_{15},a_{16}\}$, $f=\{a_{16},a_{17},a_{18},a_1\}$, $g=\{a_6,a_8,a_{15},a_{17}\}$ $h=\{a_3,a_5,a_{12},a_{14}\}$, $i=\{a_2,a_9,a_{11},a_{18}\}$, respectively.